Goob-Station/docs/src/en/community/admin/goob-station-admin-policy.md

 - Indefinite until appealed - for players who have disconnected mid-ticket or otherwise need to be forced to explain some situation on the forums, or if applied according to the banning policy.
 These bans may be lifted at the banning admin’s discretion, just like other normal bans are.
 - Soft voucher ban - Issued due to continued poor behavior, extreme griefing, or otherwise as a direct result of player actions.
 Unless the ban is found to be outrageously unwarranted by staff, it will require a 2-month waiting period and a vouch for good behavior from another server before it can be lifted.
 Only head game admins may handle appeals involving “permanent until appeal with vouch” bans, and they are not subject to individual admin discretion to be lifted early.
 - Hard voucher ban - Issued due to continued poor behavior, extreme griefing, ban evasion, or otherwise as a direct result of player actions.
-Unless the ban is found to be outrageously unwarranted by staff, these bans will require a 6-month waiting period and a vouch for good behavior from another server before the ban will be lifted.
+Unless the ban is found to be outrageously unwarranted by staff, it will require a 6-month waiting period and a vouch for good behavior from another server before it is lifted.
 Only head game admins may handle appeals involving “permanent until appeal with vouch” bans, and they are not subject to individual admin discretion to be lifted early.
+Admins must discuss and then vote on whether a voucher is deserved via the appeal system.
 - Total community removal - Issued to players who are thought to be irredeemable.
 If you have been handed one of these, you have truly messed up and will not be allowed back into the community under any circumstances.
-Total community removals are reserved for players who have been permanently banned again after receiving a vouch, those who repeatedly evade bans or those who have been voted out of the community by staff.
+Total community removals are reserved for players who have been permanently banned again after receiving a vouch, those who repeatedly evade bans, or those who have been voted out of the community by staff.
+These must be discussed and voted on by the headmin team.
 - R9 removal - Issued to players who are found to be under our age requirement.
 These bans may only be issued by Head Administrators and are to be suppressed to prevent them from being listed by our API.
 If the exact age is known, the ban can be set to automatically expire when the player is presumed to meet our requirements.
 Otherwise, the ban is indefinite.

 Vouch Policy